dig-team/amie/README.md

 These rules are accompanied by various confidence scores.
 “AMIE” stands for “Association Rule Mining under Incomplete Evidence”.
 This repository contains the latest version of AMIE, called AMIE 3.
 The previous version of AMIE can be found [here](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/).

+**Note**: This code branch includes some functionalities that allow AMIE to be integrated into to the library [PyClause](https://github.com/symbolic-kg/PyClause).
+To see how to instruct AMIE to provide a PyClause-compatible output, read the section *Running AMIE > PyClause Integration* below.

 ## Input files

 AMIE takes as input a file that contains a knowledge base.
 This file must have one of the following formats: